ippc/ippcdj/readme.md

 **IPPC Repository:** <https://github.com/hypertexthero/ippcdj> - The master branch that should eventually be the same code that is live at production website.
 Another, likely better, option is to create an IPPC Organization page and move this there.

-## Data migrations using South app after changing models

-Make sure 'south' is present in your INSTALLED_APPS IN settings.py.

-If you add new fields or change certain values of existing ones such as blank or null in the ippc application, you need to do a data migration to synchronize the database:

-1. If you followed the Installation / Setup steps above go to step 2.
-Otherwise run the following in the terminal:

-        python manage.py convert_to_south ippc

-2. Everytime you make a change in your models do the following:

-        python manage.py schemamigration ippc --auto
-        python manage.py migrate ippc

-3. If you want to revert to a previous migration, look for the previous migration number in ippc/migrations and replace #### with the migration number in the following command:

-        manage.py migrate your_app ####

-If you mess up or want an overview to understand what south is doing, see [here](http://stackoverflow.com/a/4840262)

 ## Translation updates for non-user-generated site content

 <https://docs.djangoproject.com/en/dev/topics/i18n/translation/>